 Nowadays I don’t start blogs from scratch, I prefer to buy semi-established ones that already have traffic and content, and then I develop them further, monetize them better, then resell them for a bigger profit.

-4. Could you tell us more about Blogs for Sale and how you decided to start it?
+4. Could you tell us more about Blogs for Sale?

 I decided to launch the BlogsForSale.co marketplace because people kept asking me to help them sell their sites!
 Over the years, I had built up a network of investors, and content creators due to my blog flipping trainings, and it just made sense that I connect these people to each other.